A Local Discontinuous Galerkin Method for Dirichlet Boundary Control Problems: Introduction

-All of the aforementioned studies concentrate on Dirichlet boundary control for elliptic equations.
+All of the aforementioned studies concentrate on Dirichlet boundary control problems for elliptic equations.
 However, such control problems are also of significant importance in various applications governed by fluid dynamics models, including the Stokes \cite{WGong_WHu_MMateos_JRSingler_YZhang_2020,WGong_MMateos_JSingler_YZhang_2022} and Navier–Stokes equations \cite{AVFursikov_MDGunzburger_LSHou_1998a,MHinze_KKunisch_2004}.
 Prior to analyzing the numerical behavior of complex optimal control problems governed by fluid dynamics models, it is essential to first study optimization problems constrained by convection–diffusion equations.
-Numerical studies for unconstrained Dirichlet boundary control problems governed by a convection-diffusion equation have been carried out in \cite{WGong_WHu_MMateos_JSingler_XZhang_YZhang_2018,WHu_MMateos_JSingler_YZhang_2018,HChen_JRSingler_YZhang_2019} using a HDG method, and in \cite{CCorekli_2022} employing a symmetric interior penalty Galerkin approach.
-In the present work we focus on the numerical analysis of Dirichlet boundary control problems governed by a convection–diffusion equation with $L^2$--boundary controls subject to pointwise bounds on the control.
+Numerical studies for unconstrained Dirichlet boundary control problems governed by convection-diffusion equations have been carried out in \cite{WGong_WHu_MMateos_JSingler_XZhang_YZhang_2018,WHu_MMateos_JSingler_YZhang_2018,HChen_JRSingler_YZhang_2019} using an HDG method, and in \cite{CCorekli_2022} employing a symmetric interior penalty Galerkin approach.
+In the present work, we focus on the numerical analysis of Dirichlet boundary control problems governed by a convection–diffusion equation with $L^2$--boundary controls subject to pointwise bounds on the control.
 The local discontinuous Galerkin (LDG) method is employed as a discretization technique to address the variational challenges that arise when the control space is taken as $L^2(\Gamma)$ and to leverage the strengths of discontinuous Galerkin methods for convection–diffusion equations.
-The LDG method is one of several discontinuous Galerkin approaches that have been extensively studied, particularly for convection–diffusion problems, due to their versatility in handling a wide range of applications and their advantageous features such as local conservativity and strong locality.
-It uses $P_k$ $(k\ge 1)$ elements for the approximation of discrete fluxes and potentials.
-For studies on the use of discontinuous Galerkin methods in convection-dominated PDEs, we refer the reader to \cite{ABuffa_TJRHughes_GSangalli_2006a,PCastillo_BCockburn_DSchotzau_CSchwab_2002,JCesenek_MFeistauer_2012,YCheng_CWShu_2010,BCockburn_CWShu_1998b}.
-In the present work we use the results from \cite{PCastillo_BCockburn_IPergugia_DSchotzau_2000,BCockburn_JGopalakrishnan_FJSayas_2010,JJiang_NJWalkington_YYue_2025} to estimate the approximation errors of the states and adjoint states.
-Finally, let us mention that optimal control problems governed by convection–diffusion equations were investigated in \cite{PBenner_HYucel_2017,DLeykekhman_MHeinkenschloss_2012a,HYucel_PBenner_2015a,HYucel_MHeinkenschloss_BKarasozen_2013,ZZhou_XYu_NYan_2014a}.
+The LDG method is one of several discontinuous Galerkin approaches that have been extensively studied, particularly for convection–diffusion problems, due to its versatility in handling a wide range of applications and advantageous features such as local conservativity and strong locality. \z{Like the HDG method introduced in \cite{BCockburn_JGopalakrishnan_RLazarov_2009}, the LDG method rewrites higher-order PDEs as systems of first-order equations and employs numerical fluxes to weakly couple discontinuous solutions across element interfaces.
+However, the two methods differ fundamentally in how these fluxes are constructed and how global coupling is achieved.
+In LDG, numerical fluxes are defined directly between neighboring elements using information from both sides of each interface, allowing considerable flexibility (e.g., alternating or upwind choices) and making the method particularly robust for a wide range of problems, including convection–diffusion systems.
+This direct coupling avoids the introduction of additional globally coupled trace variables, as required in HDG, and keeps the formulation conceptually simpler.
+In contrast, HDG defines its numerical fluxes through a single-valued hybrid variable on element interfaces.
+This hybrid variable becomes the only globally coupled unknown, and the volumetric element degrees of freedom are recovered locally via static condensation, significantly reducing the size and bandwidth of the global system at the cost of increased formulation complexity.} For studies on the use of discontinuous Galerkin methods in convection-dominated PDEs, we refer the reader to \cite{ABuffa_TJRHughes_GSangalli_2006a,PCastillo_BCockburn_DSchotzau_CSchwab_2002,JCesenek_MFeistauer_2012,YCheng_CWShu_2010,BCockburn_CWShu_1998b}.
+In the present work, we use the results from \cite{PCastillo_BCockburn_IPergugia_DSchotzau_2000,BCockburn_JGopalakrishnan_FJSayas_2010,JJiang_NJWalkington_YYue_2025} to estimate the approximation errors of the state and adjoint variables.
+Finally, let us mention that optimal control problems governed by convection–diffusion equations were also investigated in \cite{PBenner_HYucel_2017,DLeykekhman_MHeinkenschloss_2012a,HYucel_PBenner_2015a,HYucel_MHeinkenschloss_BKarasozen_2013,ZZhou_XYu_NYan_2014a}.